 Reasons for Wilting Fuchsia Plants

-Why is fuchsia wilting?
+Why is my fuchsia wilting?
 Fuchsias require a lot of water, especially in hanging baskets.
 Problems with wilting fuchsia plants may be due to lack of moisture.
 During the heat of the summer, potted fuchsia plants may need water twice daily, especially if the plants are exposed to sun and wind.

-On the other hand, wilting fuchsia plants may be the result of too much water, especially if the roots don’t have adequate drainage.
+On the other hand, wilting fuchsia plants may also be the result of too much water, especially if the roots don’t have adequate drainage.
 Ensure the potting soil (or garden soil for in-ground plants) is well drained.

 Potted fuchsias must have at least one drainage hole.
 While fuchsias need regular water, they should never sit in soggy soil.

 Watering may sound complicated, but it really isn’t.
 Just feel the soil before watering.
 If the top of the soil feels dry, water until liquid begins to trickle through the drainage hole, then allow the pot to drain.
 Never water if the soil feels moist, even if the leaves look wilted.

 If your fuchsia is properly watered and still wilts, you may be able to save the plant with a good pruning.